Lamps

 • Features (projection, dimmer, etc.)

-Lumen (lm) is the unit for the so-called luminous flux of a light source.
-It allows conclusions to be drawn about the brightness of the lamp.
-The luminous flux indicates how much light a light source emits in all directions.
-When incandescent bulbs were still used exclusively, their brightness was identified by their power consumption in watts.
-Nowadays, manufacturers must specify how many lumens a lamp emits.
+Lumen is the unit of measurement for the so-called luminous flux of a light source.
+There is an indication of the brightness of a lamp.
+Luminous flux indicates how much light a light source emits in all directions.
+When incandescent lamps were used exclusively, their brightness was indicated by their power consumption in watts.
+Nowadays, manufacturers must state how many lumens a lamp produces.

-The unit watt provides information about the power of a lamp and how much electricity it consumes.
-In the past, the more watts indicated, the brighter the lamp.
+Watts tell you how powerful a lamp is and how much electricity it uses.
+In the past, the higher the number of watts, the brighter the lamp.

-Lux is the unit of measurement for illuminance.
-It indicates how much luminous flux (lumen) is incident on a given surface.
-For an illuminance of one lux, a luminous flux of 1 lumen uniformly illuminates an area of 1 m².
-In an office, for example, at least 500 lux of illuminance is needed to work at a desk.
-It is important to understand that illuminance does not reflect the impression of brightness, as this depends largely on the properties of the illuminated material.
+Lux is the unit of illuminance.
+It indicates how much luminous flux (lumen) falls on a given surface.
+One lux of illuminance means that 1 lumen of luminous flux illuminates an area of 1 m² uniformly.
+In an office, for example, at least 500 lux illuminance is needed to work at a desk.
+It is important to understand that illuminance does not reflect the perception of brightness, which depends largely on the properties of the material being illuminated.

 Candela

-Candela is the unit for luminous intensity.
-It expresses how much luminous flux is applied to a certain space napkin.
+The candela is the unit of luminous intensity.
+It expresses how much luminous flux is distributed over a given volume.
 Most luminaires, especially those with LED lamps, do not emit the same luminous intensity in all directions.
-The luminous intensity is only meaningful in connection with the radiation angle.
-The luminous intensity of incandescent lamps is uniformly distributed in almost all directions.
+Luminous intensity is only meaningful with the beam angle.
+The luminous intensity of incandescent lamps is evenly distributed in almost all directions.
 The luminous intensity of bee-shaped LED lamps, on the other hand, is often distributed over a solid angle range between 180 and 270 degrees.
-If two luminaires have identical lumen values but different beam angles, the luminous intensity will be higher for the luminaire with the smaller beam angle.
+If two luminaires have the same lumen output but different beam angles, the luminous intensity of the luminaire with the smaller beam angle will be higher.

 Kelvin (K)

-Kelvin is the unit of measurement for colour temperature.
-The higher this value, the more similar the artificial light is to daylight.
+Kelvin is the unit used to measure colour temperature.
+The higher the value, the more similar the artificial light is to daylight.

 Colour rendering index (Ra)

-The colour rendering index of a luminaire can be used to estimate how faithfully it reproduces the colours of its surroundings.
-The more faithfully the colours of the objects in the illuminated area are reproduced, the higher the colour rendering index (maximum value: RA 100).
-If you value true-to-life colour rendering, you should only buy luminaires whose colour rendering index is at least Ra 90.
+The colour rendering index of a luminaire can be used to assess how faithfully it reproduces the colours of its surroundings.
+The more faithfully the colours of objects in the illuminated area are reproduced, the higher the colour rendering index (maximum value: RA 100).
+If colour rendering is important to you, you should only buy luminaires with a colour rendering index of at least Ra 90.

 UGR value

-Mean rated life refers to the period of time from when the lamp is first turned on until only 50 percent of the lamps tested are still functioning properly.
-Thus, a statement of average rated life of 20,000 hours of operation on the packaging of an LED luminaire means that the test procedure has shown that after this period, half of all tested lamps have failed.
+The average rated life refers to the period from the time the lamp is first switched on to the time when only 50% of the lamps tested are still working properly.
+So a 20,000-hour average rated life on the packaging of an LED luminaire means that the test procedure has shown that half of the lamps tested will fail after that time.

-The stated average life, rated or useful life for LED lamps quantifies the period from the time the lamp is put into service until the time when the average luminous flux (lumens) of all tested lamps is less than 70 percent.
+The average life, rated life or lifetime of an LED lamp is the time from when the lamp is put into service to when the average luminous flux (lumens) of all the lamps tested is less than 70%.
 This means that the lamps have lost at least 30 percent of their brightness.
-This state of affairs is also referred to as degradation and says nothing other than that the light output has decreased.
-For this reason, some manufacturers also indicate light degradation as L70 on the product.
-Depending on the test procedure, information such as L50 (brightness less than 50%) or L80 (less than 80%) of the original brightness can also be found.
+This is known as degradation and simply means that the light output has decreased.
+Some manufacturers therefore indicate the light degradation as L70 on the product.
+Depending on the test method, you may also find information such as L50 (less than 50% brightness) or L80 (less than 80% brightness) of the original brightness.
 However, LED lamps do not have any direct wear parts; at most, the driver can cause problems.
-Consumers can therefore, especially with bright LED lamps, continue to use them for years with sufficient brightness even with reduced luminous flux.
+Consumers can therefore use bright LED lamps for years with sufficient brightness, even with reduced luminous flux.

-Throughout the day, natural light changes in the range of 3,000 to 12,000 Kelvin.
-For millions of years, human activities have been aligned with the light of the sun.
-Particularly from a physical point of view, the rhythm is essential for maintaining human health.
-And yet, man's lifestyle habits are moving further and further away from it.
-Artificial light can replicate the dynamics of daylight with its many positive effects today.
-Today's LED lights make it possible to change the light colour and brightness continuously.
-In this context, one speaks of the HCL concept (Human Centric Lighting).
-This considers not only the visual, but also the emotional and non-visual effects of light.
-In most cases, HCL is understood to mean the adjustment of lighting according to the natural course of daylight.
-This involves not only the illuminance, but above all the changing colour temperature of the light.
+Lighting with LED light makes it possible to match the light colour to the natural daylight curve, which is between 3,000 and 12,000 Kelvin.
+For millions of years, people have based their activities on the light of the sun, and from a physical standpoint, this rhythm is essential for maintaining our health.
+However, people's lifestyles are moving further and further away from this.
+Artificial lighting can recreate the dynamics of daylight and its many positive effects.
+Today's LED luminaires make it possible to change the light colour and brightness continuously.
+This is where the HCL (Human Centric Lighting) concept comes in.
+In addition to the visual effect, the emotional and non-visual effects of light are also considered.
+HCL is often understood to mean adapting lighting to the natural progression of daylight.
+This is not only about illuminance, but also about the changing colour temperature of the light.

-Thus, warm white light below 3300 Kelvin has little blue content and therefore has a calming effect.
-It is the ideal light for bedrooms or for evenings at home to get ready for the night.
-For work, for example in the office, neutral white light between 3300 and 5300 Kelvin is ideal.
-Whereas many office lights are around 4000 Kelvin.
-5000 Kelvin is more suitable for workshops.
-Daylight white, which starts at 5300 Kelvin, is suitable for factory hall, bright store lighting or outdoors.
+Warm white light below 3,300 Kelvin has a low blue component and has a soothing effect.
+It is ideal for bedrooms or in the evening at home.
+Neutral white light between 3,300 and 5,300 Kelvin is ideal for working.
+Many office luminaires are regularly 4,000 Kelvin.
+5,000 Kelvin is more suitable for workshops.
+Daylight white, starting at 5,300 Kelvin, is suitable for factory floors, bright shops or outdoors.

 Pictogram explanations for luminaires